 The consequences that arise due to increase in greenhouse effect are as below:

 - Global warming

-- Rise in sea level
+- A rise in sea level

 - Global warming: enhancement in a concentration of greenhouse gases causes a decline in outgoing radiations of infrared, due to these climatic conditions of earth changes in maintaining a balance between incoming radiations and outgoing radiations.
-Global warming is also a type of climatic change and easiest way to rescue from this energy is by warming the lower layers of the atmosphere.
+Global warming is also a type of climatic change and the easiest way to rescue from this energy is by warming the lower layers of the atmosphere.

 - Rise in sea level: if global warming happens then sea level will increase due to different things and those are as follows:

-- Initially, high temperature makes sea level to enhance because of thermal expansion of water in the sea.
+- Initially, high temperature makes sea level enhance because of thermal expansion of water in the sea.

 - The next thing because of which sea level increases is from melting of glaciers and ice sheets of continents like Antarctica and Greenland.

 Also See: Electrophoresis Ppt

 Potential Impact on Human Life: